 - Poisoning (from a toxic substance or insect)

 Sadly, dogs often slow down significantly when they’re nearing the end of their life.
-You might notice your buddy has trouble getting up or isn’t interested in treats or meals – monitor their symptoms to make sure they’re comfortable as they pass over the rainbow bridge.
+You might notice your buddy has trouble getting up or loses interest in treats or meals – monitor their symptoms to make sure they’re comfortable and don't hesitate to contact the vet if you have any concerns.

 Lethargy in dogs: When to worry